ArduPilot/ardupilot/libraries/AP_CANManager/README.md

 This test simply emulates a ToshibaCan ESC on a bus and handles the data sent by Toshiba CAN driver, and and also responds with ESC telemetry.

-**5: TEST_KDE_CAN**

-This test simply emulates a KDECAN ESC on a bus and handles the data sent by KDE CAN driver, and and also responds with ESC telemetry.
-Need to supply this command `long MAV_CMD_PREFLIGHT_UAVCAN 1` after enabling KDECAN because need to do Enumeration before use.

 A lot more tests will be needing to be added overtime to ensure robustness and maintainability of CAN Ecosystem.

 **Testing under SITL**